sudoankit/notes-for-the-future/README.md

 ---

 **Note:** These are _rough_ notes, not quality tested.
 They have't experienced birth nor have they enjoyed life at _literaturepolis_.
+Beware of typos, weird grammar or just downright pathetic writing.
+I'm sorry.

-## General Observations
+## F.A.Q

+**Q.1** _If you could time travel and talk to yourself when you were around 10 years old what advice would you give to yourself?_

+**Answer:** Just one, **read more books.** I had a pretty introverted childhood.
+My school life was fragmented, a broken timeline of geology, culture and tradition, changing 8 schools than spanned two countries and various states inside India.
+I learnt a lot though.
+Adapting and never taking any friend for granted.
+I also don't miss something or someone as I have got used to loosing best friends and memories.
+It's harsh, you might say but it's what I have become which sometimes is a silver lining and also a curse.

+The best thing that had happened to me was reading so many books.
+I started with manga, `Astroboy`, moved to `Asterix and Obelix`, `Tintin` and `Duck Tales.` By the age of 8, I was reading around 7-10 double digest comics in a week trying to finish the all the comics in the library.
+My parent were pushing me to go out, get sun but I sat and read and read.

+Result: _I got glasses._

+Going back to the question, **read more books, get some sunshine, don't read in the dark with a torch under your bedsheets and eat more carrots!**

+**Q.2** I'm already `x^42` years now!
+What can I do to improve my writing/reading skills?

+**Answer:**  _Chuckles_, you know what to do don't you?
+Look up.

+**Q.3** Can you suggest me some books I should read?

+**Answer:**  Sure!
+Glad you asked!
+You can look my stuff at `goodreads.com/sudoankit` for stuff I have read.

+It's better to group books so here's the _definite Ankit's list of must read books for you to spend your time in Summer:_

+( in no order or priority )

+1. Character Building:
+	- **The Song of Ice and Fire, George R.R Martin.** _Quite long, starts slow (character building!), lot's of "f**k you" moments to the reader but an epic classic._

+2. Imagery, Scene Construction:
+	- **The Hunger Games,  Suzanne Collins.** _Loved the style of writing, totally recommended._

+`- TO BE UPDATED, SOOOOOON -`

-## My Style
+## My Styles

+### Fiction
-I ten to focus more on environment creation and human emotions.
+I tend to focus more on environment creation and human emotions.
 Let me explain with some examples,

 **Character** building.